 Book this fantastic Scottish Highlands self guided motorcycle tour and enjoy a taste of all things Scottish.

 You begin this tour by arriving at a traditional Scottish hotel.
-It is located in the picturesque town in the heart of the highlands.
+It is located in a picturesque town in the heart of the highlands.
 The hotel has comfortable en-suite rooms as well as a gourmet restaurant.
 It serves traditional Scottish cuisine.
 It also has a secure car park for your motorcycles.

 The location of your hotel makes it an excellent base for exploring the Highlands.
 Pitlochry is a delightful Victorian highland town.
 It is also within a comfortable day ride distance to many major tourist attractions and scenic routes.